-The following arrangements are made to overcome a difficulty in accessing sound, usually because of a hearing impairment.
+The following arrangements are made to overcome a difficulty in accessing sound, usually because of a hearing difficulty.

 Preferred location within the centre.
 The school arranges for you to be placed close to the superintendent.
-The school also tells the superintendent about your hearing impairment so that he or she knows that you may need to lip-read instructions or ask for them to be repeated or written down.
+The school also tells the superintendent that you are hard of hearing so that he or she knows that you may need to lip-read instructions or ask for them to be repeated or written down.